There are options for pregnancy at 9-13 weeks, and this guide will give you all the information you need.

 For many women, adoption is the best choice out of their unplanned pregnancy options because it allows them to set themselves and their babies up for a better future.
 During an adoption, you are in complete control of the process; you have the option to choose the perfect family for your baby, what you want your hospital stay to look like, and so much more.

 Many prospective birth mothers also receive financial assistance to help cover their living expenses during their pregnancy and adoption process, and the process is always 100% free, making it the least expensive of all of your unplanned pregnancy options.
 In addition, you can also have the option of maintaining a relationship with your child after placement.
 When you choose adoption, you never have to worry about saying goodbye forever.

 You can choose adoption for your baby at any time, but it’s a good idea to reach out to an adoption specialist as soon as possible so you can get the information you need.
-Not only will you receive more information on adoption, but you’ll also be able to ask for resources on your other unplanned pregnancy options.
-Many adoption agencies offer a 24/7 hotline, so you can call then whenever you need to, at absolutely no obligation to choose adoption.
+Not only will you receive more information on adoption, but you’ll also be able to ask for resources, like adoption financial assistance, that can immediately make your unwanted pregnancy easier to handle.
+Many adoption agencies offer a 24/7 hotline, so you can call them whenever you need to, at absolutely no obligation to choose adoption.